Distance in Stories

 Gardner focused on distance with the 3rd person POV.
 He gave these examples, decreasing in distance as we go down the list.

-o It was winter of the year 1853.
+- Most distant.
+It was winter of the year 1853.
 A large man stepped out of a doorway.
-Historic.

-o Henry J. Washburton had never much cared for snowstorms.
-Camera.
+- Henry J. Washburton had never much cared for snowstorms.

-o God how he hated these damn snowstorms.
-Feelings felt.
+- God how he hated these damn snowstorms.

-o Snow.
+- Snow.
 Under your collar, down inside your shoes, freezing and plugging up your miserable soul.
-Sensations experienced.

-Please don’t think he means an entire story is told at just one distance.
+Please don’t think John Gardner or Nancy Kress mean an entire story must be told at one distance.
 No, not at all.
 Consider instead the style of movies.
 A scenic shot, at a distance, is used to establish the tableau.
-Then it’s followed by closer views for the main action, with especial closeness for select scenes.
+Then it’s followed by closer views for the main action, with especial closeness for crucial scenes.

-Almost always, you want to establish the most remote mode first.
-Also, you will want to slide along the distance dimension rather than leap from historic to sensations and then back again.
+Almost inevitably, you must first establish the most remote mode.
+Also, you will want to slide along the distance dimension rather than leap from historic to sensations and back again.
 That will jar the reader.

-When you try different distances for your story, you will notice that the word count increases as you approach the closer distances.
+When you try different distances for your story, you will notice that the word count increases as you use the closer distances.

 In a story, you will always have certain scenes that must be in immediate action for the story to be effective.
 Essential, gripping conflict calls for close distance, the closer the better.
-On the other hand, scenes that provide necessary information but don’t involve conflict, should be presented at some level of narrative summary.
+Scenes that provide necessary information but don’t involve conflict call for a level of narrative summary.
 That’s where you slide up and away from the closeness of immediate action.